-Join the Coquitlam Parks team to celebrate Coquitlam’s tree canopy with some tree-rific Tree Spree activities happening in April, rain or shine:
+Join Coquitlam's Parks teams to celebrate Coquitlam's tree canopy with some tree-rific activities, rain or shine:

-Connect with the Park Spark team at one of our community pop-ups to get a free tree and to learn about tree care and more.
+Connect with Coquitlam's Park Spark team at community pop-up events.
+Get a free tree and learn about tree care and more.
 For questions regarding tree varieties and free tree availability, email the Park Spark team.